KhartesViewer/khartes/README.md

 before expanding.

 **Step 2:** Expand by alternating directions.
-Use the Fragment Viewer to move to a new area on the fragment and create nodes on the inline slice.
+Use the Fragment Viewer to move to a different area on the fragment and create nodes on the inline slice.
 Then create nodes on the crossline slice.
 You can also add nodes to the bottom slice; these act like contour lines on a map.